Country Information Iceland

 - Capacity serving measures

-NEST has in the past issued a limited number of national type approvals, based on the TAA agreement of WELMEC.
-No original type approvals are presently issued by NEST, nor by bodies notified by Icelandic authorities.
+NEST/ Agency for Legal Metrology has in the past issued a limited number of national type approvals, based on the TAA agreement of WELMEC.
+No original type approvals are presently issued by HMS, nor by bodies notified by Icelandic authorities.

 Measuring instruments put on the market in Iceland do usually already have the CE-verification provided for by the manufacturer before the export to Iceland.
-Otherwise extra costs may result having to import the service of notified bodies for few instruments in each case.
+Otherwise extra costs may result having service of notified bodies for few instruments in each case.

 Mandatory reverification periods are set by Regulations: